A Junior Library Guild Selection

 "Kanefield has done a masterful job in assembling photos and commentary.
 Woman Around Town

 Featured review (5/5 stars): "Middle-grade readers will be captured by the courage and steadfastness of the young heroine and her friends.
 Teachers will be grateful for the accessibility of the writing and the careful research shown here.
 This fine book deserves wide readership and a place in classrooms and libraries everywhere."
-San Francisco Book Review, featured review.
+San Francisco Book Review.

 "Kanefield does an excellent job putting together interviews, news articles, personal documents and numerous photographs to tell Barbara's story."
 Pittsburg Gazette-Post.

 BOOK BLOGGERS AND EDUCATIONAL ORGANIZATIONS RECOMMENDING THE GIRL FROM THE TAR PAPER SCHOOL: